theparthibanm/Deployment-of-WordPress-with-MySQL-Backend-using-Secret.yaml/README.md

-Sure!
 Here's a `README.md` file for your GitHub repository.
 This will provide clear instructions for anyone who wants to understand or deploy your Kubernetes setup for MySQL and WordPress.

 ### `README.md`